-Marijuana comes from leaves, buds, and stems of the cannabis plant.
 It is often called weed, pot, Mary Jane, grass, and a host of other names.
 The drug is usually smoked, but is sometimes eaten in food products known as edibles.
-Concentrated marijuana, known as resins, extracts, or marijuana oil, are newer forms of marijuana that is inhaled using a vaporizer.
+Concentrated marijuana resins, also known as resins, extracts, or marijuana oil, are newer former of concentrated marijuana that users often inhale via a vaporizer.

 Marijuana contains delta-9-tetrahydro-cannabinol (THC), which causes the psychoactive effects associated with marijuana use.
 Levels of THC in marijuana vary greatly according to the particular strain or type of marijuana, making it difficult to predict the effects of use.